 Section 1.
-No person shall drive a vehicle at a speed greater than 15 miles per hour in the parking areas and no greater than 15 miles per hour on the campus walkways.
+No person shall drive a vehicle at a speed greater than 15 miles per hour in the parking lots or on campus walkways.

 Section 2.
 No person shall drive a vehicle at a speed greater than is reasonable or prudent.